failmap/failmap/README.md

     autopep8 -ri failmap_admin tests
     isort -rc failmap_admin tests

+To run only a specific test use:

+    tox -- -k test_name

 To only run a specific test suite user for example:

     .tox/py34/bin/failmap-admin test tests/test_smarturl.py